top of page

 • Roaming or international call fees for some providers can be extremely expensive

 Right now we're in Trinidad and have local sims with Digicel, one of the country's major providers.
-Our prepaid plans come with "Anywhere Mins" which can be used to call local non-Digicel numbers (mobiles & landlines) as well as the USA (mobiles & landlines), Canada (mobiles & landlines), UK (landlines), Venezuela (Telefonica Mobile) and Digicel Caribbean mobiles (excluding Antigua & Barbuda, Jamaica, Haiti and Guyana).
+Our prepaid plans come with "Anywhere Mins" which can be used to call local non-Digicel numbers as well as numbers in the USA, Canada, UK, Venezuela, and certain Digicel Caribbean mobiles.
 Since most of our international calls are to the United States the Anywhere Mins have been extremely useful!

 mobile phone sim card

 An eSIM is a digital version of a SIM card that allows you to connect to a cellular network without needing to insert a physical SIM into your phone.
-Some phones allow you to install multiple eSIMs and use two or more phone numbers at once.
+Most newer phones allow you to install multiple eSIMs and use two or more phone numbers at once.

 Pros